MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 ms.topic: conceptual
 ---

-# Grounding data design for AI workloads on Azure
+# Grounding Data Design for AI Workloads on Azure

 For AI applications, the Well-Architected Framework approach to data design must address nonfunctional requirements like operability, cost, and security and adhere to the core principles of [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
 It should also consider functional requirements such as data ingestion, preparation, and validation.